US Mulls $1B Settlement for Abandoned Wind Farms

 The Justice Department will then pay more than $928 million to TotalEnergies, compensating the firm for its winning bids in lease sales under the previous Biden administration, according to the NYT report.

-The White House, the U.S. Department of Justice, the U.S. Department of Interior and TotalEnergies did not immediately respond to Reuters requests for comment.
-Reuters could not immediately verify the report.
+The White House, the U.S. Department of Justice and the U.S. Department of Interior did not immediately respond to Reuters requests for comment.
+TotalEnergies declined to comment on the report.

-The French energy group had formed a joint venture in October 2023 for the development of the Attentive Energy offshore wind project off the coast of New York.
+The French energy group formed a joint venture in October 2023 for the development of the Attentive Energy offshore wind project off the coast of New York.
 In November 2024, it said it had paused the development of the wind farm after Donald Trump's U.S. presidential election victory.

 The company won a lease for the Carolina Long Bay project in 2022.